microsoft/vstest-docs/RFCs/0031-Multi-Test-Run-Finalization.md

 Task FinalizeMultiTestRunAsync(IEnumerable<AttachmentSet> attachments, bool multiTestRunCompleted, bool collectMetrics, IMultiTestRunFinalizationEventsHandler eventsHandler, CancellationToken cancellationToken);
 ```

-Method can be used to start a new Multi Test Run Finalization process, which is reprocessing all data collector attachments passed as first argument using all available processors.
+Method can be used to start a new Multi Test Run Finalization process, which is reprocessing all data collector attachments passed as first argument using all available attachment processors.

 3. Introduce a new `IMultiTestRunFinalizationEventsHandler` interface: